Mentalab-hub/explorematlab/api/README.md

 * Run setup.m to add needed paths to MATLAB
 * Go to api folder
 * The code "api_no_viz.m" gives you access to raw data.
-* For EEG signal visualization in Simulink open and run "eeg_api_example.slx"
+* For EEG signal visualization in Simulink open and run "eeg4_demo.slx" or "eeg8_demo.slx" for 4 and 8 channel devices respectively.
-* For orientation data visualization in Simulink open and run "orn_api_example.slx"
+* For orientation data visualization in Simulink open and run "orn_demo.slx"

-# TO DO
-Write changes needed for different devices (4ch/8ch)